b2renger/PdDroidPublisher/_posts/2015-10-26-How_to_jam_on_Android.md

 ---
 layout: post
-title:  "How To Jam on Android (Net)"
+title:  "How To Jam on Android"
 categories: How to, android user published : true
 ---